xoladone/motion_sensor_display/README.md

 # motion_sensor_display
-A pythonscript to turn on RPi Display using a motion sensor
+A pythonscript to turn on RPi Display using a motion sensor.

 ## Hardware
 - Raspberry PI 3